 It is with great pleasure we announce and welcome our new faculty members.
 Each new faculty member introduces an added level of experience, quality, and service to the Department of Surgery.

-Sarah Atkinson, MD, Assistant Professor, Division of General Surgery
+Michelle Cowan, MD, Associate Professor, Division of General Surgery

-Russell Ettinger, MD, Assistant Professor, Division of Plastic Surgery
+David Mauchley, MD, Associate Professor, Division of Cardiothoracic Surgery

 Dr. Mauchley’s primary areas of interest are pediatric cardiac surgery, neonatal hear t surgery, mechanical circulatory support in children and cardiac transplantation and his primary site of practice is Seattle Children's Hospital.
 He grew up in Moscow, ID, and received his bachelor's degree from the University of Idaho, then went to medical school at the University of Washington.
 Dr. Mauchley completed general surgery and adult cardiothoracic surgery residencies at the University of Colorado—Denver and spent one year completing his training at Children's Hospital—Colorado.
 During his general surgery training, he spent two years in a basic science fellowship studying the inflammatory mediators of esophageal reflux.
 After completing his training, he spent 3.5 years as an assistant professor of surgery at the University of Alabama at Birmingham where the focus of his practice was pediatric and adult congenital cardiac surgery.
 Dr. Mauchley is excited to return to the northwest to continue his career closer to home.
 Outside of work he enjoys spending time with his family, biking, hiking, and snowboarding.